General SEO

 Example of internal links.

-The key to making this work is to link between relevant pages.
-Ahrefs Site Audit identifies these automatically:
+The key to improving organic traffic with thie technique is to link between relevant pages.
+Ahrefs’ Site Audit identifies these automatically:

 1. Go Site Audit and choose the site you want to work on.